-Checks or credit card payments returned by a bank are assessed a \$15 service charge with repayment needed within five business days of notification.
-A second \$15 service charge is made if the returned check or credit card payment is not repaid within this five-day period.
-Repayment of a returned check or credit card must typically be in cash.
+Returned checks.
+Checks returned by a bank are assessed a \$15 service charge with repayment needed within five business days of notification.
+A second \$12 service charge is made if the returned check is not repaid within this five-day period.
+Repayment of a returned check must typically be in cash.

-Students paying tuition and fees with a check or credit card that is subsequently not honored by a financial institution are subject to involuntary withdrawal from the university if repayment is not made.
+Students paying tuition and fees with a check that is subsequently not honored by a financial institution are subject to involuntary withdrawal from the university if repayment is not made.
 All students involuntarily withdrawn are charged tuition and fees according to the standard refund schedule as of the involuntary withdrawal date, as determined by the university.